-In all honesty, there is probably no direct substitute that will get you the exact type of dough you're used to (unless you're making homemade crescent dough) but you could try!
-Biscuit dough, like a Bisquick mix, pretzel dough, puff pastry, or even a pie crust people have tried and succeeded.
+Honestly, there is probably no direct substitute that will get you the exact type of dough you're used to (unless you're making homemade crescent dough), but you could try!
+People have tried biscuit dough, like a Bisquick mix, pretzel dough, puff pastry, or even a pie crust, and succeeded.

-Let me know if you try something different and how it turned out.
+Let me know if you try something different and how it turns out.

 If you happen to have hot dogs in your fridge or can't seem to find cocktail weenies (little smokies) by all means use hot dogs instead.
 You can cut them up into thirds to have enough for the amount of crescent dough.

-These air fryer mini appetizers are always great as part of a party platter.
+These air fryer mini appetizers are always great for a party platter.
 For the holidays, add them to a special charcuterie board.
-Serve them alongside some ramekins of a variety of sauces, whether it's simple ketchup and mustard, honey mustard, horseradish sauce, or a cheese dip.
+Serve them alongside some ramekins of various sauces, whether it's simple ketchup and mustard, honey mustard, horseradish sauce, or a cheese dip.
 It's all about the presentation.

-Last, you want to make sure to serve them warm.
-Provide extra napkins and toothpicks and no one will ever know how easy they were to make!
+Lastly, you want to make sure to serve them warm.
+Provide extra napkins and toothpicks; no one will ever know how easy they were to make!

 Preparing these up to 2 hours ahead of time can save a ton of hassle especially if you're preparing to host a larger crowd!
 Assemble them and lay them on a tray.
 Cover with plastic wrap and add them to the air fryer when you're ready to cook them.

 Storing & Freezing

 Once they are completely cooled, any leftovers can be stored in an airtight container in the fridge for up to 3 days.
 For any longer than that, you'll want to transfer them to a freezer-friendly bag lay them in a single layer, and freeze them for up to 1 month.
 If you have more than enough for multiple layers, separate them with parchment paper.